-Split-jamb prehung doors work well in situations where the rough frame is wider than a standard opening.
-They feature jambs that are split in half lengthwise, and the trim casing is already attached to each edge of the jamb, so no mitering is necessary.
+Split-jamb prehung doors work well when the rough frame is wider than standard openings.
+They feature jambs that are split in half lengthwise.
+The trim casing is already attached to each edge of the jamb.
+This means no mitering is necessary.

-Split jamb door installation is different than other interior doors, since each half of the jamb is installed separately, beginning with the side that holds the hinges.
+Split-jamb interior door installation is different from other interior doors.
+Each half of the jamb is installed separately, starting with the side with hinges.
 This guide explains how to install split-jamb doors in your home.

 - Open the door and work from the inside.

-- If your door is larger and has more hinges than a standard door, you’ll need to use additional shims above each hinge.
+- If your door is larger with more hinges than a standard door, you need extra shims.
+You will have to use additional shims above each hinge.

-- Double check and make sure the door is still square and plumb.
+- Double-check to make sure that the door is still square and plumb.
 Adjust the shims as needed.

 - Follow these same steps to shim the jamb on the lock side of the door.

-- Work from approximately 6-inches below the top of the frame, and drive 8d finishing nails into the hinge side of the frame.
+Measure 6 inches below the top of the frame.
+Here, drive 8d finishing nails into the hinge side of the frame.
 If using a power nailer, use 2 1/2-inch, 15 or 16 gauge nails.

 - Penetrate through the jamb and shim, making sure the frame remains square and plumb.

-- Drive another nail approximately 6-inches above the bottom of the frame, and the third nail into the middle.
+- Drive another nail roughly 6 inches above the bottom of the frame.
+Drive a third nail into the middle.

 - Follow these same steps to secure the lock side of the door.

-- Use a shim behind each nail, and trim them with a utility knife when this task is complete.
+- Use a shim behind each nail and trim them with a utility knife.
+Test opening and closing the door; adjust as needed.

-- Nail through the jamb stop and secure them together.
+- Nail through the jamb stop and secure together.

-- Secure the trim to the wall with two side-by-side nails every 12-inches top to bottom.
+- Secure the trim to the wall with two side-by-side nails every 12 inches from top to bottom.